-TOU Rate Codes Load Research
+TOU Rate Codes Load Research Sample Rate Codes

-Sample Rate Codes
+190, 191, 192, 193 180

-190, 191, 192 and 193 180
+194, 195 180 (until sufficient data is available to measure these Rate Codes directly)

 292 280

 294 281

-- (2) The average hourly load research samples for rate 180 or rate 280 will identify the kWh for both the super off-peak period and the peak period for each of the TOU rate codes (190, 191,192, 193 and 292) for an annual period. - (3) For all TOU rate codes the super off-peak Power Supply TOU Period Adjustment Factor is set to 60%. - (4) For each TOU rate code, the kWh in the super off-peak period will be multiplied by the budgeted average annual Power Supply Charge multiplied by 40% (1-super offpeak Power Supply TOU Period Adjustment Factor).
-The subsequent dollars by TOU rate code is divided by the total kWh in the peak period to create the peak period adder by TOU Rate code.
-The peak period adder by TOU rate code is then added to the average annual power supply factor and divided by the average annual power supply factor, which will equal the peak Power Supply TOU period Adjustment Factor.
+- (2) The average hourly load research samples for Rate 180 or Rate 280 will identify the kWh for both the super off-peak period and the peak period for each of the TOU Rate Codes (190, 191,192, 193 and 292) for an annual period. - (3) For Rate Codes 190, 191, 192, 193, and 292, the super off-peak Power Supply TOU Period Adjustment Factor is set to 60%. - (4) For Rate Codes 190, 191, 192, 193, and 292, the kWh in the super off-peak period will be multiplied by the budgeted average annual Power Supply Charge multiplied by 40% (1-super off-peak Power Supply TOU Period Adjustment Factor).
+The subsequent dollars by TOU Rate Code is divided by the total kWh in the peak period to create the peak period adder by TOU Rate Code.
+The peak period adder by TOU Rate Code is then added to the average annual power supply factor and divided by the average annual power supply factor, which will equal the peak Power Supply TOU period Adjustment Factor.
+Formulas: - (kWh in Super Off-peak Period x Annual Average Power Supply Charge x 40%) / Peak Period kWh = Peak Period Adder - 2) (Peak Period Adder + Annual Average Power Supply Rate) / Annual Average Power Supply Rate = the peak Power Supply TOU period Adjustment Factor. - (5) For Rate Codes 194 and 195, the TOU period Adjustment Factors will be calculated for each year based on the most recently available load data and projected power supply costs for the coming year. - e) The Power Supply Charge for applicable TOU Rate Codes will be calculated each month based on the actual Power Supply Charge (see Statement of Power Supply Charge) times the Power Supply TOU period Adjustment Factors as identified in the Statement of the Power Supply Charge. - f) The Authority will prepare and retain on file a Statement of the Power Supply Charge.
+The Statement will be available at the Authority's business offices.